 Hitachi Metals adopted a Group cash pooling system to help manage its own working capital and that of its subsidiaries.
 In principle, consolidated subsidiaries in Japan procure funds through this system, rather than taking on external debt.
 By consolidating surplus funds and debts across the Group, Hitachi Metals has better positioned itself to become more financially efficient.
-U.S. Group companies also use this cash pooling system, through which funds are centrally managed to enhance financial efficiency.
+Group companies in the U.S. and China also use this cash pooling system, through which funds are centrally managed to enhance financial efficiency.